KxSystems/docs/docs/cloud/azure/architecture.md

 use of parallel I/O operations.
 Segmented HDB requires a `par.txt` file that contains the locations of the individual segments.

-A HDB query is processed by multiple threads, and map-reduce is applied if multiple partitions are involved in the query.
+An HDB query is processed by multiple threads, and map-reduce is applied if multiple partitions are involved in the query.

 Purpose: